woojiahao/woojiahao.github.io/src/posts/blog/Porting to FlexMark.md

 date: "2019-04-08"
 description: "Adopting FlexMark into kMD2PDF - a markdown to PDF converter"
 tags:
   - reflection
   - migration
   - Kotlin
   - markdown
   - PDF
   - kMD2PDF
   - unit testing

+redirect_from:
+  - /blog/posts/2019-04-08-Porting to FlexMark/
 ---

 kMD2PDF now finally uses [FlexMark](https://github.com/vsch/flexmark-java) as the back end for the markdown to html